isene/Amar-Tools/README.md

 This makes it possible for you to run the program by just entering "npcg" on the command line.

+Running npcg on the command line will give you a set of options:

+	e = Random encounter
+	t = Create a village/town/city
+	r = Make town relations
+	n = Generate a detailed human NPC
+	N = Generate names
+	q = Quit npcg

+Simply pick the tools you want and follow the instructions.

 When using the html version, amar.html is the starting page.